RaeOfChey/autobuilder/README.md

 Currently, this project does not have any automated tests.
 However, if you'd like to add tests, feel free to contribute!
 You can set up testing using a framework like Mocha or Jest.

 ## Questions
-If you have any questions about the repository, feel free to reach out by opening an issue or contacting me directly at cheyennaraelynn@gmail.com You can also find more of my work on GitHu at https://github.com/RaeOfChey.
+If you have any questions about the repository, feel free to reach out by opening an issue or contacting me directly at cheyennaraelynn@gmail.com You can also find more of my work on GitHub at https://github.com/RaeOfChey.